pub struct WATCHER;Expand description

 §Error Handling

-used to get a signal out that perhaps drops the sync var (to stop watching), alert the user that the
+used to get a signal out to handle the error, perhaps drop the sync var (to stop watching), alert the user that the

 file is out of sync and initiate some sort of recovery routine.